 The Matmarket material supplier was founded in 2000 as a representative agency to create and implement sales and marketing strategies for brands with support from their manufacturing partners.
 Since then, the business has expanded to include their own proprietary, high-performance materials.
 Matmarket specializes in materials and component solutions for the performance sporting goods industry, including footwear, gloves, sportswear, and workwear.

-It is estimated that remote working has now increased by over 400% globally, as the current situation has accelerated the shift from in-person meetings to digital and virtual operations.
-Many brands are changing their traditional methods of selecting materials based on physical material brochures, choosing instead to develop relationships with material suppliers and manufacturers that are ‘Digital Ready’.
-Matmarket is not only working to meet this current challenge but continuing to accelerate development and manufacturing lead times to meet the ever-changing needs of the industry.
+It is estimated that remote working has now increased by over 400% globally, as the Covid pandemic accelerates the shift from in-person meetings to digital operations.
+Many brands are changing their traditional methods of selecting materials based on physical material brochures, choosing instead to develop relationships with material suppliers and manufacturers that are ‘digital ready’.
+Matmarket is not only working to meet this current challenge, but also continuing to accelerate development and manufacturing lead times to meet the ever-changing needs of the industry.

 Matmarket’s philosophy is to strive for constant innovation and excellence in their products and business practices, as stated in their mantra: “Expect What’s Next.”
 Matmarket strives not only to develop the most effective and best performing materials for their customers, but also to improve avenues for interacting with designers, developers, manufacturers, and end-use consumers.

 Digital materials within a digital platform was the next logical step on their drive for innovation.
 Stephen says: “Using Material Exchange as a platform gives us the opportunity to organize these complex business relationships under the umbrella of a single user experience.”

 Matmarket has successfully utilized Material Exchange for some of their larger customers and are currently in the process of digitizing many material catalogs in order to expand those benefits to their wider client base.